 Affinity groups provide a chance to hang out with young and old who share a common interest in a topic.

 Annual Adult Retreat is an offsite, long-weekend event offered each fall with a new topic each year.
-Details will be available in the monthly newsletter and weekly updates.
-(Sign up for communications!)
+(This offering is not available at this time.)